West Street Mob

-West Street Mob were an American boogie and electro music trio, active between 1981 and 1984, best known for their 1983 song "Break Dance — Electric Boogie."
+West Street Mob were an American boogie and electro band, active between 1981 and 1984, best known for their 1983 song "Break Dance — Electric Boogie."
 The band comprised Joey Robinson, Jr., Warren Moore and singer Sabrina Gillison.

 History

 In 1981, West Street Mob recorded their eponymous album, which peaked at No. 57 on the Billboard Black Albums chart.
 The single "Let's Dance" peaked at No. 18 on the Black Singles chart and No. 22 on the Dance chart.

-In 1983. the group released its second album, Break Dance – Electric Boogie.
+In 1983. the band released its second album, Break Dance – Electric Boogie.
 The title track contains a sample of Incredible Bongo Band's 1973 recording of "Apache," written by Jerry Lordan.

 West Street Mob also recorded two singles that were not included on either of their two albums, "Ooh Baby" and "Sing a Simple Song."